-Today’s customer gets bored easily, especially with online content.
+Today’s customers get bored easily, especially with online content.

-Even if you need more content to convince your visitor about your product, too much copy could cause them to get frustrated and click away.
-Once you lose a visitor, it’s hard to get them back through the funnel.
+Even if you need more content to convince visitors to purchase your product, too much copy could cause them to get frustrated and click away.
+Once you lose a visitor it’s hard to get them back into your funnel.

 That’s why it’s absolutely critical to ensure even the longest sales pages have direct language without fluff or hyperbole.
-Length is not as important as directness.
+Always be as economic with your words as possible.

 Disadvantages of short-form sales pages

-While long-form sales pages can bore customers, short-form sales pages can cause more confusion regarding your product.
-If you focus too much on keeping it short and not on providing enough information, you may not do enough to convince your customer to purchase.
+While long-form sales pages can bore customers, short-form sales pages might leave visitors wanting more.
+If you focus too much on keeping it short and not on providing enough information you may not do enough to convince your customers to purchase.

 How do you create a successful sales page?

 Now that you know what a sales page is, and the advantages of the two different approaches, you’re ready to begin creating your own.

 Luckily, Leadpages makes building your sales page easy with over 200 professionally-designed templates and a no-code Drag & Drop Builder.
 Simply choose your template, drag and drop your elements into place, and click publish to launch your page.